Apolotary/CSCoverageChart/README.md

 CSCoverageChart
 ===============

 This control draws a pie chart with multiple slices at even angles, each slice can have different radius.
 Useful when displaying coverage data.

 <img width=500 src="https://raw.github.com/common-sense/CSCoverageChart/master/sample.png"/>

+###Cocoapods install

+Just add this into your Podfile:

+    Pod 'CSCoverageChart'

 Sample code